 Consular Reports of Birth Abroad normally take about three to four weeks for printing.

 Any documents which are not in English must be translated into English.
 The consular officer must see each child who is applying for a Consular Report of Birth Abroad.

 Non-U.S. citizen parents should also attend the interview for the CRBA application.
 If it is not possible for them to attend, they must send a notarized letter agreeing to their child applying for U.S. citizenship.
 A copy of their official government-issued ID must accompany the notarized letter.

-Parents must swear to or affirm the truth of the Consular Report of Birth Abroad in front of the consular officer.
+Parents must swear to affirm the truth of the Consular Report of Birth Abroad in front of the consular officer.
 All forms will be signed in front of the consular officer during the day of the interview.

 If you have further questions about the Consular Report of Birth Abroad, please contact the consular section at ACSBelize@state.gov or at 822-4011, ext.
 4201.

 We encourage you to apply for your child's first U.S. passport at the time that the Consular Report of Birth abroad is approved, which can often be during the same appointment.
 Please review our passport section for more information.